gagan-raj-dev-19/Patterns_Problems/src/README.md

-Here is the list of patterns Solved in Java
+Here is the list of patterns Solved in Java.

 1. Rectangular Star Pattern
 2. Right Angle Triangle Pattern